Sure Dividend

 Growth Prospects

 Timbercreek Financial pursues growth by lending funds to new customers at attractive interest rates.
-It tries to lend funds against income-producing properties in order to make sure that its loans will be serviced without any problems.
+It attempts to lend funds secured by income-producing properties to ensure its loans will be serviced without issue.

 Unfortunately, this is easier said than done.
 To be sure, the company has failed to grow its earnings per share over the last seven years.
 The uninspiring performance has partly resulted from the devaluation of the Canadian dollar vs. the USD.
-U.S. investors should be aware that the fluctuation of the exchange rate between these two currencies significantly affects the earnings and the dividends of Timbercreek Financial in USD.
+U.S. investors should be aware that fluctuations in the exchange rate between these two currencies significantly affect Timbercreek Financial’s earnings and dividends in U.S. dollars.

 Even when the devaluation of the Canadian dollar is taken into account, Timbercreek Financial still has a poor performance record over the last seven years, as it has hardly grown its bottom line.
 Therefore, it is prudent for investors to be conservative in their growth expectations.

-Given the somewhat volatile performance record of Timbercreek Financial and the sensitivity of its earnings to the gyrations of exchange rates, we find it prudent to expect approximately flat earnings per share over the next five years.
+Given the somewhat volatile performance record of Timbercreek Financial and the sensitivity of its earnings to exchange-rate fluctuations, we anticipate earnings per share to be approximately flat over the next five years.

 Dividend & Valuation Analysis

-Timbercreek Financial is currently offering an exceptionally high dividend yield of 8.5%, which is more than quintuple the 1.3% yield of the S&P 500.
-The stock is thus an interesting candidate for income-oriented investors, but the latter should be aware that the dividend is far from safe due to its sensitivity to the aforementioned fluctuation of currency exchange rates.
+Timbercreek Financial is currently offering an exceptionally high dividend yield of 10.6%, more than six times the S&P 500’s yield.
+The stock is thus an interesting candidate for income-oriented investors, but they should be aware that the dividend is far from safe due to its sensitivity to the aforementioned fluctuations in currency exchange rates.

 It is also important to note that Timbercreek Financial is sensitive to the yield curve.
-When the risk of an upcoming recession increases, short-term interest rates exceed long-term interest rates.
-In such a case, the profit margin of Timbercreek Financial in new loans is essentially eliminated.
-This is exactly what the company is experiencing right now.
+When the risk of an upcoming recession increases, short-term interest rates exceed long-term interest rates; in that case, Timbercreek Financial’s profit margin on new loans is effectively eliminated.
+This is precisely what the company is experiencing right now.

-In reference to the valuation, Timbercreek Financial is currently trading for 11.3 times its earnings per share in the last 12 months.
-Given the volatile performance record of the company, we assume a fair price-to-earnings ratio of 12.0 for the stock.
-Therefore, the current earnings multiple is marginally lower than our assumed fair price-to-earnings ratio.
-If the stock trades at its fair valuation level in five years, it will incur a marginal 0.2% annualized headwind in its returns.
+In reference to the valuation, Timbercreek Financial is currently trading at 9 times its last 12 months’ earnings per share.
+Given the company’s volatile performance record, we assume a fair price-to-earnings ratio of 8 for the stock.
+Therefore, the current earnings multiple is marginally higher than our assumed fair price-to-earnings ratio.
+If the stock trades at its fair valuation level in five years, it will decrease a marginal 0.5% annualized headwind in its returns.

-Taking into account the flat earnings per share over the next five years, the 8.5% current dividend yield, and a 0.2% annualized expansion of valuation level, Timbercreek Financial could offer an 8.7% average annual total return over the next five years.
+Considering flat earnings per share over the next five years, the current 10.6% dividend yield, and a 0.5% annualized compression in valuation, Timbercreek Financial could offer an average annual total return of 10.1% over the next five years.
 This is a decent expected return, but we would require a higher return to recommend buying this volatile stock.
 Therefore, investors should wait for a significantly lower entry point.

 Final Thoughts

-However, the company has a payout ratio of 106% while it is vulnerable to a potential recession as well as the inversion of the yield curve of interest rates.
-Therefore, the dividend of Timbercreek Financial is far from safe.
+However, the company has a payout ratio of 100%, which makes it vulnerable to a potential recession and to a yield curve inversion.
+Therefore, Timbercreek Financial’s dividend is far from safe.

 Moreover, Timbercreek Financial is characterized by extremely low trading volume.
 This means that it is hard to establish or sell a large position in this stock.